 Findings

-- Manipulation campaigns persist over extended timeframes rather than dissipating quickly.
+- Manipulation campaigns persist over extended timeframes rather than dissipating after their initial deployment.

-- Persistence is achieved in part by opportunistically appropriating emerging events to remain topically relevant.
+- Persistence is achieved by appropriating emerging events, allowing campaigns to remain topically relevant and continue accumulating engagement.

 Connections